Signs God Is Preparing You for Something

 A Prayer for the Preparation Season

-Lord, I sense You are preparing me for something.
+Lord, I sense You are preparing me for something — even if I cannot yet name it.

-Help me cooperate with Your preparation.
-Help me learn what You are teaching.
-Help me trust Your timing when I cannot see where this is going.
+Help me to cooperate with Your preparation rather than resist it.
+Teach me what You are teaching.
+Trust me with what I cannot yet see.

-Develop in me whatever is needed for what is next.
-Build the character.
-Sharpen the skills.
-Deepen the roots.
+Develop in me whatever is needed for what is next — character, skill, patience, depth.

-And when the time is right — when I am ready and circumstances align — release me into what You have prepared.
+And when the time is right, release me into what You have prepared.

 Until then, I will be faithful.
-I will trust.
+I will trust You.
 I will wait with expectation.
+Amen.

 Amen.